MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>13.
 Disclaimers; No Warranties</strong></summary>

-- **"As Is" Basis:** Our services are provided "as is" without any express or implied warranties.
+NexArisDS services are provided "as is."
+We do not guarantee:
-- **No Guarantees:** We do not guarantee uninterrupted service, accuracy, or fitness for any specific purpose.
+- Uninterrupted service or error-free operation.
+- Compatibility with all user systems or software.

 </details>